franzbu/EnhancedSpaces.spoon/README.md

 For switching between the windows of your current mSpace, press 'alt' and 'tab', and for switching in reverse order additionally press 'shift'.

-As before, the below lines represent the default setup, and you do not need to add them to your 'init.lua' if the shortcuts are to your liking.
+As before, the below lines represent the default setup, and you do not need to add them to your 'init.lua' unless you prefer different shortcut:

-However, in case you would like to change anything, add the following lines to your 'init.lua', making the appropriate changes:

 ```lua